• Home

 Montepulciano is a fairly large Etruscan hill town located in southern Tuscany on the border of Umbria.
 It was strategically located along the most important paths of commerce during medieval times.
 The village has been remarkably preserved and hosts many cultural and religious events.

 It’s also known for its wine, food & crafts products.
-We enjoyed lunch at the Art Noveau-style Caffe Poliziano, established in 1868.
+We enjoyed lunch at the Art Nouveau-style Caffe Poliziano, established in 1868.
 It sits in the historical center of Montepulciano and overlooks the Valdichiana from the balcony.

-Montepulciano,Italy
+View of Montepulciano,Italy

 View from Montepulicano in Tuscany